VGVentures/very_good_engineering/src/content/docs/widgets/index.md

 ## Page/Views

-Each page should be composed of two classes: a `Page`, which is responsible for defining the page's route and gathering all the dependencies needed from the context; and a `View`, where the "real" implementation of the page resides.
+Each page should be composed of two classes: a `Page`, which is responsible for defining the page's route and gathering all the dependencies needed from the context; and a `View`, where the "real" implementation of the UI resides.

 This allows easier separation of dependencies from the view itself, which makes it easier to test the views.